Douglas Douglas-Hamilton, 14th Duke of Hamilton: Second World War, Hess Affair and aftermath

 Hamilton had attended the 1936 Summer Olympics in Berlin.
 A keen sportsman, he had flown his own plane to Germany where he was a member of a multi-party parliamentary group which had been invited to Berlin to observe the games by the German government.

-In Berlin, he attended numerous functions, including a grand dinner for the British contingent hosted by Joachim von Ribbentrop, the German ambassador to Britain and later foreign minister, where he was introduced to Hitler and other leading members of the National Socialist government.
-Hamilton had previously met Ribbentrop in London as the Ambassador to the Court of St. James's.
+In Berlin, he attended numerous functions, including a grand dinner for the British contingent hosted by Joachim von Ribbentrop, the German ambassador to Britain and later foreign minister, where he was introduced to Hitler and other leading members of the Nazi government.
+Hamilton had previously met Ribbentrop in London as the Ambassador to the Court of St James's.
 Hamilton was invited by Hermann Göring to inspect the newly reinstated Luftwaffe, for his professional interest in aviation.
 He claimed not to have met Deputy Führer Rudolf Hess in Germany, although he attended a dinner party in Berlin that was also attended by Hess.
 As both were highly competent pilots with an avid interest in aviation, there is speculation as to the reliability of his denial.

-In Germany, Hamilton had met the geopolitician Albrecht Haushofer, the son of the distinguished geopolitical academic Karl Haushofer.
+In Germany Hamilton had met the diplomat Albrecht Haushofer, the son of the distinguished geopolitical academic Karl Haushofer.
 The younger Haushofer had studied alongside Hess at Munich University.
 On Hess's rise to prominence within the Nazi Party, Haushofer became his advisor on foreign affairs.
 There is speculation that Hess communicated with the Duke via Haushofer after the outbreak of war.

 In 1940, upon his father's death, Hamilton succeeded to the dukedom.
 As an RAF officer, he was also responsible for the aerial defence of his sector of Southern Scotland and Northern England and was Mentioned in Dispatches for his war service.
 At the outbreak of war, he resumed his commission with the honorary rank of air commodore.
 He was responsible for air defence in Scotland and took command of the Air Training Corps.
 He was promoted to temporary group captain on 1 June 1941.